hasindu2008/slow5tools/README.md

 # convert a directory of fast5 files into BLOW5 files with zstd+svb-zd compression (similar to ONT's vbz compression)
 slow5tools f2s fast5_dir -d blow5_dir -c zstd -s svb-zd

-# concatenate all BLOW5 fils in a directory into a single BLOW5 file (works only if all the BLOW5 files have the same header, otherwise use merge)
+# concatenate all BLOW5 files in a directory into a single BLOW5 file (works only if all the BLOW5 files have the same header, otherwise use merge)
 slow5tools cat blow5_dir -o file.blow5

 # merge all BLOW5 files in a directory into a single BLOW5 file (default compression: zlib+svb-zd)